-This post- Camden Hat Crochet Pattern- contains affiliate links, which means if you make a purchase from the links below, I will get a small percentage of the sales at no additional cost to you.
+This post- Fair Isle Crochet Hat Pattern- Camden Hat- contains affiliate links, which means if you make a purchase from the links below, I will get a small percentage of the sales at no additional cost to you.
 Thank you for your continued support!

-One of my favorite crochet technique is fair isle.
-So I created the Camden Hat using this fun technique!
-I love the results and I think you will too!
+One of my favorite crochet technique is fair isle crochet.
+The Camden Hat is a simple crochet beanie that uses this fun technique!

 Want to try before you buy?
 Check out my growing list of Free Crochet Patterns!